Anna Catherine Parnell: Later life

 After her brother's death in 1891 Anna lived the rest of her life in the south of England.
 She remained friends with former members of the League, and continued to have an interest in Irish affairs.
 She supported Helen Taylor's successful campaign to run for parliament in 1885.
 She relied on the small but unreliable annuity from her brother, John Howard Parnell.
 She was able to supplement her income with the publication of her volume of poetry, Old tales and new (1905).
 She wrote an angry account of her Land League experiences in Tale of a Great Sham, in reaction to Davitt's Fall of feudalism (1904), but it was not published until 1986.
 She made one last political appearance when she campaigned for a Sinn Féin candidate in a 1908 by-election.
 She made plans for the publication of Tale of a Great Sham in the journal of Inghinidhe na hÉireann, Bean na hÉireann.
-She paid the fine that the editor, Helena Molony, received fro protesting the royal visit in 1911 to ensure that Molony could continue to work.
+She paid the fine that the editor, Helena Molony, received for protesting the royal visit in 1911 to ensure that Molony could continue to work.

 Parnell received a small inheritance from her mother's estate in 1910, and moved to Ilfracombe, Devon living under the assumed name Cerisa Palmer.
 She accidentally drowned at Ilfracombe on 20 September 1911 at the age of 59 while swimming at the Tunnels open-air baths.
 She was buried in Holy Trinity churchyard on 23 September.
 Shortly after her death, a former member of the Children's Land League, JP Dunne, called for Parnell to be repatriated for burial in Glasnevin Cemetery, Dublin.
 The manuscript of Tale of a Great Sham is held in the National Library of Ireland.